 Now in its 36th year, the Knapp Venture Competition has evolved into one of the premier academic business plan competitions in Southern California.
 It encourages UCLA Anderson students to showcase their talents and learn from insights of successful entrepreneurs and business executives.
 The Knapp Competition has given more than 1,800 UCLA Anderson students a unique venture creation experience that has been instrumental in launching numerous businesses.

 UCLA Anderson’s Knapp Venture Competition has yielded some remarkable companies over the years — not just with funding, but with sage advice.

-Over the course of the academic year, Anderson students refine business concepts, build management teams, and develop business plans that they then submit to the Knapp Venture Competition.
-A select group of business plans have been chosen to compete in the semi-finals, with the top submissions advancing to the finals on May 14nd.
-The judging panels, which are comprised of entrepreneurs, venture capital investors, and senior executives, play a critical role in shaping the outcome and educational experience of the competition.
-Our judges not only ask questions to evaluate each entry's viability, but also provide students with constructive feedback and suggestions for going forward with their ventures.
-After a closed deliberation, the five Knapp finalists will be announced via email the following the day.
+Over the course of the academic year, UCLA Anderson students refine business concepts, build management teams, and develop business plans to submit to the Knapp Venture Competition.
+A select group of business plans are chosen for competition in the semifinals, with the top submissions advancing to the finals in May.
+The judging panels, which are comprised of entrepreneurs, venture capital investors and senior executives, play a critical role in shaping the outcome and educational experience of the competition.
+Our judges ask questions to evaluate each entry's viability, and also provide students with constructive feedback and suggestions for going forward with their ventures.
+After a closed deliberation, the Knapp finalists are announced at a reception.